intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ## Deploy your Own Cluster Serving
 ### 1. Installation
-Currently Analytics Zoo Cluster Serving supports installation by docker, pip, DIY.
+Currently Analytics Zoo Cluster Serving supports installation by download release, pip.

+#### Download Release
-Except for pip user, you need to download Analytics Zoo from [release page]() on the local node.
+You can install Cluster Serving by download Analytics Zoo from [release page]() on the local node.

+#### Pip
+You can install Cluster Serving by pip, `pip install analytics-zoo`.

+---
 In addition, you also need to install [Redis]() and [TensorBoard]() (for visualizing the serving status) on the local node; alternatively, you may pull the prebuilt [Docker image]() which has packaged all the required dependency.

-#### Docker User
-For docker user, download Analytics Zoo latest release in [release page]()
-#### Pip User
-For pip user, `pip install analytics-zoo`, and you have to install Redis.

-Additionally, if you want to visualize inference summary, you have to install Tensorboard.
-#### DIY User
-For DIY user, download Analytics Zoo latest release in [release page](), and you have to install Redis.

-Additionally, if you want to visualize inference summary, you have to install Tensorboard.

 ### 2. Configuration
+#### 2.1 How to Config
+The way to set configuration may be different depending on how you [install]() Cluster Serving.

-The Configuration file is `analytics-zoo/docker/cluster-serving/config.yaml`.
-Your Cluster Serving configuration can all be set by modifying this file.
+Your Cluster Serving configuration can all be set by modifying config file `config.yaml`.
 See an example of `config.yaml` below
 ```
 ## Analytics Zoo Cluster Serving Config Example